godotjs/javascript/README.md

-## JavaScript language binding for godot game engine
+## JavaScript language binding for Godot Engine

-This module implements JavaScript/TypeScript language support for the godot game engine.
+This module implements JavaScript/TypeScript language support for the Godot Engine.
 [QuickJS](https://bellard.org/quickjs/) is used as the JavaScript engine.

 ---